History of rail transport in Angola: Beginnings

-Plans to develop Angola by constructing railway lines existed from 1887.
+Plans to develop Angola by constructing railway lines existed from 1887; and the development of the rail transport began in the colonial period.
 Two years later, the Luanda Railway (Caminhos de Ferro de Luanda) (Luanda–Viana–Lucala) was built and opened in the north of the colony, at the initiative of a private railway company.
 By 1909, that line had been extended eastwards to Malanje as a state railway.
 Later, a branch line was built from Zenza do Itombe to Dondo.

 The second significant line, the Moçâmedes Railway (Portuguese: Linha de Moçâmedes), was built as a state railway, in gauge.
 The Moçâmedes Railway connects the port city of Moçâmedes, in the south of the colony, with the inland town of Menongue.
 In 1910, the first section of this line was opened to traffic.
 Other sections were later built to Dongo and Cassinga before the line was completed to Menongue in 1961.
 A branch line was built from Lubango to Chiange, making Lubango one of Angola's few rail junctions.
 The Moçâmedes Railway was regauged to gauge in 1950.